JaeHWg/test/README.md

 plain text
 this is an **emphasized** text. this is also __emphasized__ text.
 this is _italicised_ text.
 This is also *italicised*. to type "enter" or line break in README, add 2 spaces and click the "enter" key.
-Or use "*<br>*".
+Or use "<b r>".
 <br>
 <br>